Old man

 Living for yourself

 How do you live?
 That’s the big question famously asked by the legendary Japanese animator Hayao Miyazaki—and the title of his latest film.
 The Boy and the Heron.
 Deep, right?It’s one of those “life’s biggest” questions we all kinda avoid asking ourselves while scrolling through memes.
 Can life really be abundant, joyful, meaningful, and still reward us fairly for our hard work?
 You’d want to believe in a fair universe—where good vibes and effort bounce right back to you like a cosmic boomerang.
 But... is that actually how it works?Maybe, from the highest, most zen perspective, the world is a perfectly just system.
 But guess what?
 We mere mortals don’t usually get to peek from that heavenly balcony.
 We want instant results—preferably in cold hard cash—and our expectations usually scratch only the surface of life’s many mysterious layers.Most of us barely notice, let alone care, how our actions ripple through our inner selves—because society’s been drilling into us: money, status, and looking good matter.
 Now, don’t get me wrong, sometimes living “human” means embracing the hustle and putting spiritual quests on pause.
 Especially if you’ve been lost in your own head for too long.So, let’s get real: in this society, if you want to survive, you kinda have to beg—uh, apply—for someone to pay you.
 That puts you in a vulnerable spot, ripe for being used like a free office coffee machine.
 Desperation?
 That’s like a neon sign flashing “take advantage of me!”That’s why you’ve gotta set boundaries, know your worth, and for heaven’s sake, never give 100%.
 Give too much, and burnout will come knocking like an uninvited party guest—trust me, I’ve hosted it.Here’s the kicker: the best strategy is to give just enough to stay employed and sane.
 Sounds crazy, right?
 But from personal experience (and watching a lot of office politics unfold), employers can be masters of pretending, manipulating, and milking you for extra work while skimping on the paycheck.
 Not all of them, but enough to keep you suspicious.I know you wanna shine and be the office superstar, but pump those brakes unless you want a meltdown.
 Spoiler: your boss isn’t your BFF, and trusting humans blindly?
 That’s like trusting a cat not to knock stuff off your desk.
 Instead, trust in the Big Stuff—God, Mother Nature, the Great Spirit, or whatever cosmic power gets you through the day.Heads up though—this is just one perspective.
-Your boss might have a very different story (probably involving spreadsheets and coffee consumption charts).Honestly, if you loved your job and got paid fairly, burnout wouldn’t be a thing.
+Your boss might have a very different story (probably involving spreadsheets and coffee consumption charts).Honestly, if you had a supportive environment, surrounded by conscious, aware people ( and few animals), got paid fairly, burnout wouldn’t be a thing.
 But since many of us are left with crumbs and leftovers... well, that’s just not okay.So, when you’re clocking in, remember: set those boundaries, don’t be a doormat, ask for more money if the workload balloons, or politely say “no thanks.”
-Less is more, and taking care of yourself is non-negotiable.

 Route to gratitude